 Ice Vs Heat Video Tutorial

-We have included this video from Goodful that gives you an excellent explanation of how to use ice and heat.
+We have included this video from Goodful that gives you an excellent explanation of how to use ice and heat and how to get it right.
+We highly recommend that you view.